(In)frequently Asked Questions About Diabetes

 Learning you have a chronic disease, like diabetes, can be confusing and alarming.
-Whether you are recently diagnosed or have managed the disease for years, a new mindset and a new approach could improve your quality of life and overall health.
+Whether you’ve been recently diagnosed or have been managing the disease for years, a new mindset and a new approach could improve your quality of life and overall health.

 “Every person has a different reaction to the diagnosis.
 While some people simply ignore it, others worry it’s the end of their life,” said Dr. Rajesh Garg, an endocrinologist who serves as director of the University of Miami Health System’s Comprehensive Diabetes Center.
 Today, he addresses some common concerns that people with diabetes are often reluctant to discuss with their doctors.

 Did I do something wrong?
 What caused me to get diabetes?